avo-hq/docs.avohq.io/docs/3.0/search.md

 ## Searching within associations

 In some cases, you might need to search for records based on attributes of associated models.
-This can be achieved using the `ransack` gem along with ActiveRecord associations.
-Here's an example of how to perform such a search within associations:
+This can be achieved by adding a few things to the search query.
+Here's an example of how to do that:

 Assuming you have two models, `Application` and `Client`, with the following associations: